Getting started in writing and illustrating children’s books

-The Society of Children’s Book Writers and Illustrators, a good first stop for aspiring US based writers and illustrators.
-The British chapter’s site is www.britishscbwi.org/index.htm and the Canadian site is www.scbwicanada.org.
+The Society of Children’s Book Writers and Illustrators is a great first stop for aspiring US based writers and illustrators but their site can also direct you to chapters all over the world.
+The SCBWI’s British Isles chapter has loads to offer UK based writers and illustrators.
+The SCBWI Canada website can take you to all the regional chapters and their activities.
 Another Canadian site to visit is the Canadian Society of Children’s Authors, Illustrators and Performers.
 The French chapter of SCBWI has excellent events and workshops if you are ever in Paris!

 Aspiring Scotland-based writers can find lots of resources at the Scottish Book Trust, including information on mentorships, courses, funding and retreats.

 Editor Harold Underdown’s excellent site is updated frequently and informative for writers and illustrators.
-It has extensive information on current trends in children’s publishing at www.underdown.org
+It has extensive information on current trends in children’s publishing.

 Advice on becoming an illustrator

 The Association of Illustrators is a great place to find out about starting your illustration career if you are in the UK.
 Lots of illustrators have blogged or posted tips on their social media about how they got started.
 A couple of nice blogs to take a look at: Nate Williams and Debbie Ridpath Ohi.

 Book trade fairs are primarily business events for publishers but it is possible to obtain a visitor pass in some cases.
 I have attended the London Book Fair several times, just to see what current book trends are and to go to panel talks about the industry.
 It’s important for aspiring authors and illustrators to remember that publishers are at the fair to do business with their clients and partners, so it is not a good idea to show up at their stands to pitch your work.
 It’s better to use your visit as a chance to research the publishing industry and be inspired by all the contemporary books on show!